Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

             }
             ```
         * First `visit_profile` walker is called and it visits to `Profile` node.
-        * How `get_profile` walker sapwned on `Profile` node, get the profile detailes will be discussed later.
+        * How `get_profile` walker spawned on `Profile` node, get the profile detailes will be discussed later.

       - **Follow Request Walker**
         * Creates a follow edge.
             ```jac
             walker follow_request {}
             ```
-        * Walker `follow_request` spawned on followee profile will create an `Follow` edge from follower to followee.
+        * Walker `follow_request`, when spawned on the followee profile, will create a Follow edge from the follower to the followee.
         * How it is executed will be discussed later.

       - **Unfollow Request Walker**